Analysis | Don’t call it an ‘insurrection’: GOP moves to excise a word it once used for Jan. 6

 The thing is, McConnell has weighed in on this.
 On Jan.
 6, he labeled what happened that day a “failed insurrection.”
 On Feb.
 13, he delivered one of the biggest rhetorical rebukes to Trump’s Jan.
 6-related actions of any member of Congress (while voting against Trump’s impeachment conviction on procedural grounds).

 But even in those latter remarks, he didn’t use the i-word.
 And given the report released Tuesday and its conspicuous avoidance of that word, it seems fair to ask whether he and others still regards the Capitol riot as such.
-He instead punted — signaling, not for the first time, that he’d rather not continue to litigate these things, despite his dire past comments about the severity of what transpired that day.
+He instead punted — signaling, not for the first time, that he would rather not continue to litigate these things, despite his dire past comments about the severity of what transpired that day.

 His comments and the new Jan.
 6 report’s avoidance of that word are the culmination of a long process building toward this moment.